How world leaders are reacting to Joe Biden's inauguration

-(Reuters) - Here’s how world leaders are reacting to Democrat Joe Biden’s inauguration on Wednesday.
-Biden is to be sworn in as U.S. president shortly after noon (1700 GMT), taking over from Republican Donald Trump.
+(Reuters) - Here’s how world leaders are reacting to U.S. President Joe Biden’s inauguration on Wednesday, replacing Donald Trump.

 BRITISH PRIME MINISTER BORIS JOHNSON, SPEAKING IN PARLIAMENT